 Get more information on this valuable internship on the Washington State Legislature website.

-Check out this video to see what this internship experience is like.
+View this video (4:02) to see what the internship experience is like.

 Undergraduate legislative policy intern program

 - For Undergraduate juniors and seniors in any discipline